Classifier-agnostic saliency map extraction: Classifier-agnostic saliency map extraction

 where $\odot$ denotes elementwise multiplication (masking), $R(m)$ is a regularization term and $l$ is a classification loss, such as cross-entropy.
-We are given a training set $D=\left\{ (x_1, y_1), \ldots, (x_N, y_N) \right\}$.
 This optimization procedure could be interpreted as finding a mapping $m$ that maximally confuses a given classifier $f$.
 We refer to it as a \emph{classifier-dependent saliency map extraction}.

 A mapping $m$ obtained with a classifier $f$ may differ from a mapping $m'$ found using $f'$, even if both classifiers are equally good in respect to a classification loss for both original and masked images, i.e. $L(0, f) = L(0, f')$ and $L(m, f) = L(m', f')$, where